IMBCR’s Board of Directors

 Eugene “Gene” Berman

 Mr. Berman is currently the principal broker at For Buyers Only Realty, an exclusive buyer’s brokerage, and Truth-in-Lending Mortgage, both in Santa Rosa, California.
-He has been a real estate broker in the North Bay region of California since 2001 and an active real estate professional since 1999.
+He has been a real estate broker in the North Bay region of California since 2001 and an active real estate professional since 1999 (click more for more info).
 He has also been an adjunct faculty member at Santa Rosa Junior College since 2005.

 Prior to his career in real estate, Mr. Berman was a senior management executive at an Omnicom-owned San Francisco advertising agency; managing director at Lowe McAdams SF, and president at Grey Advertising SF.
 During his 16 years in advertising, he handled major U.S. and global accounts including: American Cancer Society, Baxter and Gillette brands (including Oral–B Laboratories and Braun), Johnson & Johnson’s Lifescan division, Smithkline Diagnostics, Lifetime Medical TV, Meridien Hotels, 24-Hour Fitness and VISA.